Armenians in Russia: Russian Empire

+Soviet Union

+Many Armenians were deported around the Soviet Union states, Armenians were in many of the existing Soviet Republics, there still is a sizable population of Armenian's in post-Soviet countries, many whom still speak Russian.

+A wave of Armenian's from Middle Eastern countries between 1946-1949 specifically from, Syria, Lebanon, and Iraq were called to migrate to the Soviet Union for a better life, due to many of these people were ancestors and victims of the Armenian genocide and displaced them from their homelands in the Ottoman Empire.
+Many whom immigrated faced discrimination, many of these people have assimilated into the modern day Eastern Armenian population, and do not speak the Western Armenian dialect or now speak have a diglossic situation between Western Armenian dialects in informal usage and an Eastern Armenian standard.

+This includes Iranian Armenians, who left Iran to Soviet Armenia, many have again assimilated into the Armenian population.

-Present Day
+Present day

 According to the Union of Russian Armenians, there are 2.5 million Armenians living in Russia today.
 According to the same source, about 850,000 are immigrants from Armenia, 350,000 from Azerbaijan and 250,000 from Georgia, including 100,000 from Abkhazia and 180,000 from Central Asia, mostly Tajikistan and Turkmenistan.

 The Russian government is encouraging Armenians to immigrate and settle in Russia and is providing financial and settlement incentives.

 Armenians in Russia have one of the highest rates of educational attainment.
 According to the 2002 census 21.4% of Armenians have higher education, 31.8% have "middle special" education (i.e. vocational education), and 46.1% have secondary education.

 Distribution

 Moscow

 The 2010 Russian census put the number of Moscow Armenians at 106,466.
 Another 63,306 Armenians lived in Moscow region at the time.
 There are various estimates on the number of Armenians in Moscow: 400,000, 600,000, 1,000,000.
 Moscow is often regarded as the largest Armenian community outside Armenia.